If you are taking this course to get NATE credits, please register through our training partner, HVACRedu.

 Each of the 3 modules has a quiz at the end.
 You need at least a 70% grade in the quiz at the end of each module to proceed to the next (there is no limit on quiz attempts).
 There is no final exam on this course.

-Anyone in the home renovation or new construction industry can benefit from BHE’s cheap and cheerful online training.
+Anyone in the home renovation or new construction industry can benefit from BHE’s online training.
 Busy people need easy access to CEUs.
 Learn in bite-size pieces!

 Download the Course Description & Outline